-What is it you should look for when researching a prospective tax preparer?
-Below we’ve listed four helpful tips to get you started.
+What is it you should look for in a prospective tax preparer?

 - Go to the IRS preparer directory and find the name of the preparer you want to hire.
-Professional tax preparers are required to have a Preparer Tax Identification Number, or PTIN.
+Professional tax preparers are required to have a Preparer Tax Identification Number (PTIN).
 If you don’t see their name, do not hire them.

 - Visit the state licensing board website to ensure that the preparer’s license is valid and in good standing.